-NOTICE: USU will begin accepting applications on April 1st for the Doctor of Nursing Practice (DNP) for residents of California.
+NOTICE: USU is currently accepting applications for the Doctor of Nursing Practice (DNP) for residents in specific states.
+Please review the list of State Authorizations that can be found here: https://www.usuniversity.edu/about/accreditation.

 The DNP is not currently CCNE-accredited but plans to seek accreditation once the program has enrolled students for the CCNE prescribed period of time for new programs.
 The DNP program is approved by the WASC Senior College and University Commission.